openstack/kolla/doc/customize-deployment.rst

     virt_type=qemu

 After this change Kolla will use an emulated hypervisor with lower performance.
-Kolla could have templated this commonly modified configuraiton option.
+Kolla could have templated this commonly modified configuration option.
 If Kolla starts down this path, the Kolla project could end with hundreds of config options all of which would have to be subjectively evaluated for inclusion or exclusion in the source tree.

-Kolla's approach yields a solution which enables complete customization without any upstream mainteance burden.
-Operators don't have to rely on a subjective approval process for configuration options nor rely on a developement/test/release cycle to obtain a desired customization.
+Kolla's approach yields a solution which enables complete customization without any upstream maintenance burden.
+Operators don't have to rely on a subjective approval process for configuration options nor rely on a development/test/release cycle to obtain a desired customization.
 Instead operators have ultimate freedom to make desired deployment choices immediately without the approval of a third party.